RochX/cryptography/README.md

 ### Casting a Vote, Communicating with the CTF
 If Alice wants to vote, she will communicate with the CTF.
-Alice and the CTF will first establish a secure connection using the Diffie-Hellman Key Exchange and *AES*.
+Alice and the CTF will first establish a secure connection using the RSA Key Exchange and *AES*.

-Say Alice wants to for Charlie.
+Say Alice wants to vote for Charlie.
-In order to cast her vote, Alice sends her vote and ID number to the CTF.
+In order to cast her vote, Alice will first create a random nickname for herself; she will use this to identify her vote later.
+Alice now sends her vote, ID number, and nickname to the CTF.
-The CTF will mark the received ID as having voted and puts it into a list of all IDs who have voted for Charlie.
+The CTF will mark the received ID as having voted and puts the nickname into a list of all nicknames who have voted for Charlie.

-Since only Alice knows her ID and communication is done securely with *AES*, no one can impersonate her or change her vote.
+Since only Alice knows her nickname and communication is done securely with *AES*, no one can impersonate her or change her vote.

 ### Post-Voting
-After all votes have been cast, the CTF will announce the winner and will also publish the list of IDs who voted for each candidate.
+After all votes have been cast, the CTF will announce the winner and will also publish the list of nicknames who voted for each candidate.

-Alice can look through the list of IDs of people who voted for Charlie and verify that her vote was counted properly.
+Alice can look through the list of nicknames of people who voted for Charlie and verify that her vote was counted properly.
-However, no one else will know what Alice voted for, since only Alice knows her ID number.
+However, no one else will know what Alice voted for, since only Alice knows her nickname.

-## Important Note For Multiple Elections
-If we wanted to use this system for multiple elections, we will have to give people new ID numbers for each election.
-We must do this since the system relies on the fact that no one else will know your ID while voting.
-This fact is broken after the election is over, since all IDs are published after the final count.